IsinghGitHub/DataStructure/README.md

 ## Merge Sort

-Merge Sort algorithm uses the divide and conquer strategy to sort the keys stored in a mutable sequence.
+The most direct application of the Divide and Conquer paradigm to the sorting problem is the mergesort algorithm.

 ![Merge Sort](images/Screenshot%202021-01-26%20at%2012.08.43%20AM.png)